Showing posts with label Software - Audio. Show all posts

 Tricky Trackers!

-I remember when I first heard tracker music, it was around 1989 and it was a pretty cool experience albeit not on the ST. To be honest, it was something that I never expected to hear from such a small file - after all, I am comparing it to a sound sample of course would eat up the entire space on any floppy disk (and then the Ram).
+I remember when I first heard tracker music, it was around 1989 and a pretty cool experience albeit not on the ST. To be honest, it was something that I never expected to hear from such a small file - I am comparing it to a sound sample that eats the entire space on any floppy disk (and then the Ram).

-So, when I upgraded to an Atari STe in 1990, finding a MOD player was one of the first things I attempted.
-I think that I wanted to ditch chipmusic for this tantalising new style of computer music.
+When I upgraded to an Atari STe, finding a MOD player was one of the first things I attempted.
+I wanted to ditch chip music for this tantalising new style of computer music.
 It's weird but, back then, I felt disappointed in my Atari ST and its chip music but I don't feel that way now.
 In fact, I find many of those MODs I find poor and often quite irritating, excluding classics like R-Type, Menace, and a few others.

 Atari STe MOD / Tracker Players

 CD Player STE - This is like a CD player from the 90s.
 Just copy the MOD files into the same folder as the program and boot it up.
-Obviously not a GEM program but something that works really well and is very effective and with a fantastic interface.
+Obviously not a GEM program but something that works well, is very effective, and a fantastic interface.
 Cracking program - leave it running while you work! (released 1990 - by Light)

 DBE Player - Another GEM program to punch out your favourite MODS.
-The quality is excellent and has a decent playlist feature but it's pretty demanding of the basic model STe (v2.0 - released 1999 - by Sector One)
+The quality is excellent and has a decent playlist feature.
+However, I thought that it's pretty demanding of the basic model STe compared to the others (v2.0 - released 1999 - by Sector One)

 The MusicPlayer - Ignoring its quirky GEM interface (which is odd) I thought this program produced good sound quality and even supports 50KHz / 8 channels! (v1.0 - released 1994 - by Christian Dahl)

-Sirius Player - This is another that refuses to use GEM and replaces that with its own beautiful UI and what a gorgeous player it is!!
-The sound quality is Grade A with support for 50KHz thus proving a normal 8MHz STe can handle outside of GEM.
+Sirius Player - This is another that refuses to use GEM and replaces that with its own beautiful UI.
+The sound quality is Grade A with support for 50KHz thus proving GEM can be a beast.
 Also, 8-channel MODS can be played using features like presets /etc/etc. Don't forget to press the HELP key for all of the options.
-This is my favourite program of the lot because its playback quality is literally mind-boggling!! (v2.0 - released 2001 - by TSCC 2001)
+This is my favourite program; its playback quality is mind-boggling!! (v2.0 - released 2001 - by TSCC 2001)

 JAM - A true jack of all trades that works either in GEM or using its own frontend GUI.
 It features a neat plugin architecture so lots of different file types are supported - not just MODs but various chiptunes.
 This is absolutely fascinating and JAM always produces excellent sounds! (v1.0 - released 2000 - by Cream)